 2. Greek Salad

-One bite of the Bougiourdi (S$16) and my heart, mind and tummy surrendered to this divine bowl of sheer indulgence (The calorie pointer will certainly be off the meter).
+One bite of the Bougiourdi (S$16) and my heart, mind and tummy surrendered to this bowl of sheer indulgence (The calorie pointer will certainly be off the meter).
 Soft baked feta cheese with onions and capsicum, mildly flavoured with chilli flakes and baked in a ceramic dish, this dish is a cheese lover’s nirvana.
 I can say with confidence, the Bougiourdi is a dish that will floor all cheese lovers and whoever tries it will remember it.

 4. Melitzanes Imam

 Another popular vegetarian Greek dish at Mykonos on the Bay is the Melitzanes Imam.
 The Iman is a dish of baked eggplant stuffed with a sweetish onion tomato sauce, flavoured generously with cinnamon, garlic and feta cheese.
 It was a good recommendation and we enjoyed the potpourri of flavours that hit our taste buds with each bite.

 Vegetarian or not, at Mykonos on the Bay, desserts are clearly the highlight of the menu.
 I decided to taste two of their specialties and both of them struck a chord with my sweet tooth.

 The best things do indeed come in the most simple packaging.
 Pagoto Giaourti (S$14.90) – the humble, homemade Greek yogurt ice-cream flavoured with honey and walnuts is served with sponge cake and is a delight in every bite.
 It had me hooked till the very end.
 The fact that it is the original, no-frills real deal, with no added flavourings is what made it so endearing to me.
 The crunch of the walnuts and the sweetness of the honey left my taste buds feeling absolutely satiated.